COPD is the third most common cause of death in the United States.

 This is why you might not realize the damage until it’s too late.
 Having asthma and being exposed to the things mentioned above can also increase the risk.

 If you’re exposed to any of these irritants on a regular basis, it’s best to limit your exposure as much as you can.

 Prompt treatment can slow the progression of the disease and help prevent complications.
 Smoking cessation slows the progression of the disease as well.
-Talk to your doctor about getting help for smoking cessation.
+If you smoke, talk to your doctor about getting help with quitting.